Prevailing Wage and Davis-Bacon Compliance in Wyoming

 Identify Applicable Wage Determinations

-If federal funding is involved, check the correct Davis-Bacon wage schedules on SAM.gov for the county or project location.
+If federal funding is involved, check the correct Davis-Bacon wage schedules on SAM.gov for the project county and construction type (building, residential, highway, or heavy).
+Verify the schedule before bidding.

 Pay Required Wages & Benefits